A Simple Optimal Contention Resolution Scheme for Uniform Matroids: Introduction

-\end{definition} A $c$-balanced contention resolution scheme ensures that every element in the random set $R(x)$ is kept with probability at least $c$.
-The goal when designing CR schemes is thus to maximize such $c$, that we call the balancedness.
+Notice that a contention resolution scheme can have a different algorithm for each $x \in P_{\mathcal{I}}$.
+A $c$-balanced contention resolution scheme ensures that every element in the random set $R(x)$ is kept with probability at least $c$.
+The goal when designing CR schemes is thus to maximize such $c$, known as balancedness.

 Moreover, monotonicity is a desirable property for a $c$-balanced CR scheme to have, since one can then get approximation guarantees for the constrained submodular maximization problem via the relaxation and rounding approach (see \cite{crs} for more details).